Hypro Renovation – CIDB-Certified – KL & Selangor

 Plaster Ceiling vs Gypsum Board Ceiling: What's the Difference?

-Quick Answer: In Malaysia they're the same system.
+In Malaysia they're the same system.
 Both use gypsum boards screwed to a metal frame, then skim-coated.
 "Plaster ceiling" usually describes the finished decorative look; "gypsum ceiling" describes the material.
 Acoustic gypsum tiles in grids belong to suspended ceiling systems instead.

 The confusion comes from history.
 Older Malaysian ceilings used wet plaster over fibrous sheets, the "kapur" in siling kapur.
 Modern ceilings use factory-made gypsum boards, which install faster, crack less and resist heat well, as material makers like Saint-Gobain Malaysia explain.
 So when you ask for siling kapur today, what goes up is a gypsum board ceiling, finished to look like classic plasterwork.